Tarunb0/DevOps-docs-hub/jenkins/jenkins-install-testing-tools.md

 # Setup & Installation for Testing tools on Jenkins

-Certainly!
-Here's a detailed process for installing JUnit and Selenium on a Jenkins server:
+ Here are the comprehensive instructions for installing JUnit and Selenium on a Jenkins server:

 1. **JUnit Installation**: